Biltmore Homespun: From Raw Wool to Finished Fabric

 Step 15: Air Drying on Tenterhook Fences

-After the wool was washed and the excess moisture was removed, it was taken outside and hung on tenterhook fences to air dry.
+After the wool was washed and excess moisture was removed, it was taken outside and hung on tenterhook fences to air dry.
 A “tenter” is a wooden frame designed to stretch and dry fabric evenly, helping to prevent shrinkage.
 The cloth was secured to the frame using hooked nails—known as tenterhooks—which kept it taut during the drying process.

 Fabric on tenterhook fences at Biltmore Industries.